hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The EXODUS optimizer doesn't have a strict order of rule execution.
 One may assign weights to rule instance to make them fire earlier, but generally the search is not guided - every rule instance fires independently of others.
-As a result, the same rule may fire multiple times during reanalyzing/rematching, what makes the engine inefficient.
+As a result, the same rule may fire multiple times during reanalyzing/rematching, which makes the engine inefficient.

-Consider the following operator initial plan, and two rules - one changes the join order, and the other one attempts to remove the sort operator if the input is already sorted:
+Consider the following operator initial plan and two rules - one changes the join order, and the other attempts to remove the sort operator if the input is already sorted:
 ```
 MEMO: